 Kamehameha is a Christian, non-denominational Protestant school.
 Students are required to attend worship services, attend religious education classes and participate in special events such as Founder's Day and Song Contest.

 Admission Preference to Orphans and Indigents

-At our major entry points, 15 to 25-percent of new spaces are reserved for applicants identified as either orphaned or indigent.
+At our major entry points, 25-percent of new spaces are reserved for applicants identified as either orphaned or indigent.
 As directed by the Will of Princess Bernice Pauahi Bishop, these children receive additional consideration for admission.
 However, this does not mean that all orphaned or indigent children are automatically admitted to Kamehameha Schools.
 As with all other applicants, orphaned and indigent students are tested and evaluated and must demonstrate their ability to be academically successful at Kamehameha Schools.